Getting A Job At The BBC

 Block Out Distractions

-Whether you are preparing for the interviews, practicing online assessments or taking the real online assessment, you should eliminate distractions by finding a quiet space.
+Whether you are preparing for the interviews, practicing online assessments, or taking a real online assessment, you should eliminate distractions by finding a quiet space.
 Your phone can be a massive distraction, so don't have this next to you (unless it's turned off).
 If you are using a computer, don't leave social media sites open, as you may be tempted to click on them.

 Removing these distractions will help you maintain your focus and attention on the task at hand, which is essential if you want to stand out at all stages of the application process.